 At times, it may get frustrating to live without those things that come second nature to us, but at the end of the day it will only be for a short time.
 Just remember when you are experiencing withdrawals from your favourite devices that the locals live this way all the time.

-Expect the unexpected, a great motto for any aspects of life.
+Expect the unexpected during voluntary work, a great motto for any aspects of life.
 The same can be said when volunteering abroad, especially when in unfamiliar environments around the world and cultures can clash.
 Go with the flow and don’t let those little things disturb your experience.
 At the end of the day that’s all it will be, little problems, that are easily solved.

 A kid opens and says that difficult word in English, a class room clicks during the singing of a nursery rhyme or you finish a hard day’s work constructing that building in putrid conditions.
 It is all little steps in the life of volunteering and those little rewards need to be celebrated.

-Remember you are volunteering abroad for right reason, it is not easy, it is not cheap and at times homesickness will kick in.
-Embrace the challenges ahead of you and at the end of each day, sit back and relax, full well knowing that today, you did a good thing in life and that was to international volunteer programs.
+Remember you are volunteering abroad for right reason, it’s not an easy, it is not at all a cheap exercise and at times homesickness will kick in.
+Embrace the challenges ahead of you and at the end of each day, sit back and relax full well knowing that today, you did a good thing in life and that was to international volunteer programs.